-A detailed simulation of the electromagnetic showers in the ECal was performed with GEANT4 software to determine the expected detector performances in terms of energy and position resolutions.
-A main goal of the simulations was to calculate the ratio f of the measured cluster energy E{rec} to the true (generated) energy E, as a function of the impinging particle type, energy and position.
-This ratio f will be referred to as "energy correction function" since it is the correction to be applied to the measured energy in order to recover the true energy.
+A detailed simulation of the electromagnetic showers in the ECal was performed with GEANT4 software [12] to determine the expected detector performance in terms of energy and position resolutions.
+A main goal of the simulations was to calculate the ratio f of the measured cluster energy $E{rec}$ to the true (generated) energy E, as a function of the impinging particle type, energy and position.
+This ratio f will be referred to as the "energy correction function" since it is the correction to be applied to the measured energy in order to recover the true energy.
 Electrons, positrons and photons were simulated at discrete energies, in steps of 0.1 GeV between 0.3 and 1.1 GeV, in order to uniformly cover the range of energies detectable in the run performed at 1.05 GeV beam energy.
-The same cluster reconstruction code as the one used for real data was then applied, and the obtained reconstructed energy was compared to the real value to evaluate f.
+The same cluster reconstruction code as that used for real data was then applied, and the obtained reconstructed energy was compared to the real value to evaluate f.
 The following thresholds were applied on the measured energy: 7.5 MeV for individual hits (per crystal), 50 MeV for the seed hit in a cluster and 100 MeV for the cluster energy.
 A seed hit is defined as the crystal with the greatest energy deposition in a given cluster.
-Results for f are illustrated in Fig. 5 for particles hitting the ECal in the fiducial zone, defined as the area occupied by the inner crystals (that is excluding crystals at the calorimeter edges).
+Results for f are illustrated in Fig. 5 for particles hitting the ECal in the fiducial zone, defined as the area occupied by the inner crystals (that is, excluding crystals at the calorimeter edges).
+The difference of response between photons and electrons is due in part to the material between the target and the crystals, which is equivalent to 0.47 of a radiation length.
+This material includes the vacuum exit aluminum window (the dominant contribution), the ECal copper thermal shield and aluminum structure, as well as the SVT.
 The form of the energy correction function is well described by a 3-parameter fit: